Vjais/Python-Assignment/README.md

 # Python-Assignment
-Task 1 - Run a list of commands
+<h1>Task 1 - Run a list of commands</h1>
-In commands, you are given a list of commands to execute.
+<p>In commands, you are given a list of commands to execute.
 Use Popen to execute all commands at the same time.
 When the execution of all commands are finished, display a report with, total elapsed time, average / maximum / minimum execution time among all commands.
 Remember that processes started with Popen must be poll()'ed to make sure that they're finished and terminated properly. commands list is: